Metta is a Pali word which means "loving kindness".

 GUIDED MEDITATION AUDIOS TO SUPPORT YOUR WELL-BEING AND SELF-CARE

 With consistent practice, we can assist ourselves in cultivating a more peaceful state of mind which arises naturally amidst the chaotic circumstances of our life.
 We achieve greater well-being.
-To support you in a regular home practice, I have posted audios of a 12 minute recorded introduction to Metta Meditation and an extended guided Metta Meditation.
+To support you in a regular home practice, I have posted audios of a number of Metta Meditation practices.